indexdata/reservoir/README.md

 ```

 **Note**: The magic host `host.docker.internal` is required to access the DB and may be only available in Docker Desktop.
-If it's not defined you can specify it by passing `--add-host=host.docker.internal:<docker bridge net IP>` to the run command.
+If it is not defined you can specify it by passing `--add-host=host.docker.internal:<docker bridge net IP>` to the run command.

 **Note**: Those docker build and run commands do work as-is with [Colima](https://github.com/abiosoft/colima).